Should you use a crypto trading bot?

-- Vastly popular in the traditional finance industry, market-making bots reduce the difference between the buy and sell price by capitalizing on the bid-ask spreads on the exchanges and running orders in bulk.
+Vastly popular in the traditional finance industry, market-making bots reduce the difference between the buy and sell price by capitalizing on the bid-ask spreads on the exchanges and running orders in bulk.

-- Last is the type of bot which acts on TA indicators and performs reverse strategies when price numbers on indicators traverse past indicators like Exponential Moving Averages.
+Last is the type of bot which acts on TA indicators and performs reverse strategies when price numbers on indicators traverse past indicators like Exponential Moving Averages.

 Advantages of Crypto Trading Bots

-Crypto trading bots bring several advantages.
+Automated crypto trading bots bring many advantages.

-Disadvantages of Crypto Trading Bot
+Disadvantages of Crypto Trading Bots

 There are a lot of factors that influence prices and that can't be understood by looking solely at price changes.
 Best you don't leave it all up to the bot if it can't read Elon's tweets.

 Crypto bot security is crucial and any flaw or bug in your bot’s code might result in loss of your funds.
 To start with, remove any type of withdrawal permissions from your trading bots.
 Keep your API keys secret.
 Do not share them with anyone as they are a direct access point to your exchange account’s information.

 Examples of Crypto Trading Bots

 3Commas is more popular among experienced traders due to its advanced trading algorithms and copy-trading strategies.
 Copy-trading allows you to copy the trades of experienced traders.
 If you trust them, it's a good way to follow along.
 The bots on 3Commas can be categorized into 4 categories:

 Haasbot is developed by Haas Online Software, a company founded by Stephan De Hass in January 2014.
 Haas Online Software is one of the most experienced crypto trading bot developers.

-Haasbots are available for Windows and Linux users with no restrictions to the number of altcoin pairs they can be used for.
+Haasbots are available for Windows and Linux users with no restrictions to the number of cryptocurrency pairs they can be used for.
 The bot can utilize more than 50 Technical Indicators to make its trading decisions.
 It also supports paper trading, backtesting, reporting, and notifications.

 All of their bots are fully programmable written in the C# programming language.
-Currently, the trading bots support 12 leading exchanges which are Binance, Bitfinex, BitMEX, Coinbase Pro, Gemini, Huobi, Kraken, Kucoin, and Poloniex.
+Currently, the trading bots support 12 leading exchanges which include Binance, Bitfinex, BitMEX, Coinbase Pro, Gemini, Huobi, Kraken, Kucoin, and Poloniex.
 The pricing of Haasbots is on the higher side which ranges from 0.04 to 0.07 BTC for 3 months.

 Although Zignaly is a relatively new company compared to its competitors, it has still managed to build a trading terminal with crypto trading bots that can be accessed for just $12.
 Based out of Madrid, the company was founded by David Coronado and Bartolome Bordallo in 2018.

 Currently, Zignaly is fully integrated into Binance.
-With the launch of its full-version, Zignaly is looking to expand its integrations with other exchanges like KuCoin, Coinbase Pro, Poloniex, and Bittrex.
+With the launch of its full-version, Zignaly is looking to expand its integrations with other crypto exchanges like KuCoin, Coinbase Pro, Poloniex, and Bittrex.

 Alternatives to Crypto Trading Bots - OSOM Crypto Autopilot

-By now you might have decided to go all-in on trading with bots, or that you would rather invest than trade, even with a bot.
+By now you might have decided to go all-in on automated crypto trading bots, or that you would rather invest than trade, even with a bot.
 Either because you don't know how to code a bot, what signals to look out for, or because you think the exchange fees are going to eat all your profits.

-If you decide trading is not for you, there are other alternatives also available in the market which can invest on your behalf.
+If you decide trading is not for you, there are many other alternatives also available in the market which you can use to invest on your behalf.
 You don’t necessarily need any programming, technical, or basic understanding of cryptocurrency and blockchain.
 These tools can help you invest, and all they require is a registration and for you to put some euros on your account.
 One such tool is the Crypto Autopilot by OSOM Finance.